mishraravi70/proactive-fraud-detection/README.md

 ✅ No missing values found

-2. Outliers
+2. Outliers:

-Large transaction amounts were observed.
+-Large transaction amounts were observed.

-These are valid fraud indicators, not errors → kept in the dataset.
+-These are valid fraud indicators, not errors → kept in the dataset.

 3. Multicollinearity

-Strong correlation between:
+-Strong correlation between:

-oldbalanceOrg ↔ newbalanceOrg
+-oldbalanceOrg ↔ newbalanceOrg

-oldbalanceDest ↔ newbalanceDest
+-oldbalanceDest ↔ newbalanceDest

 Action Taken: